podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 }
 ```

+### Imports
-You may notice the import -- it imports the `printf` function from the
+You likely noticed the import -- it imports `printf` from `stdio.h`.
+This is
-`stdio.h` module.
-When this is transpiled, the items which are imported aren't
-really taken into consideration, but you _do_ need to import something, so that
+the way to `#include` header files from within TypeScript in `type-c`.
+The item
+that is being imported doesn't really matter, but it matters very much that
-the header file is included.
+there is an import statement with the header file which needs to be included.

-This also applies to booleans due to the nature of C.
+Of course, the same applies for booleans.
 ```ts
 import { true, false } from "stdbool.h";
 ```

+### Types
 You may also notice that we only really have one number type: `number`, which
-is just translated to `int` in C. That is because JS/TS uses a single type for
+is just translated to `int` in C. That is because JS/TS uses a *single* type
-all kinds of numbers (an `f64`).
-Obviously, making the `number` type equivalent
+for all kinds of numbers (backed by a `f64`).

-to a 64 bit float in C is stupid and wasteful.
-What would the main function
-even return?
+I decided to map `number` to an `int` rather than a `double`, because `int` is
+more commonly used, particularly in critical parts such as the `main`
+function's return type.

+### Pointers
-One thing that was fun to implement was pointers.
+One thing that was fun to implement were pointers.
 TypeScript obviously won't
-allow us to use the `&` and `*` characters like we do in C, so I opted for a
+allow us to use `&` and `*` characters like we do in C, so I opted for a
-solution that is more native to TypeScript.
+solution that feels more native to TypeScript.

 ```ts
 let foo: number = 8;